Duration of the secondments

 2) At least four years of Full-Time Equivalent research experience.

 Full-Time Equivalent (FTE) research experience is measured from the date when a researcher obtained the degree entitling her/him to embark on a doctorate, even if a doctorate was never started or envisaged.
-A definition of the FTE research equivalent is available at

 When calculating experience, only postgraduate research experience is relevant for this purpose.